indrang21/Amsterdam_House_Pricing_EDA/README.md

 Source: Kaggle
 The Amsterdam Housing Price dataset provides the sales price of individual residential property in Amsterdam, Netherlands for the month of August 2021

+#### Variables of the dataset

+* Address : Address of house
+* Zip : Zip code of house
+* Price : Sale Price of house
+* Area : Surface area of house (Square meters)
+* Room : Number of rooms
+* Lon : Longitude of the house address
+* Lat : Latitude of the house address

 ### Libraries Used:
 Numpy,Pandas,Matplotlib.

 ### Description:
-We performed some data analysis and visualization on our dataset after data cleaning and adding two new columns (Price_per_sqm and Zip_number).
+I performed some data analysis and visualization on our dataset after data cleaning and adding two new columns (price_sqm and Zip_number).
 So, here are the key findings from our data analysis:

-We Choose the Amsterdam Central Station (lat 52.378901,lon 4.9005805) as Amsterdam city center.
+I Chose the Amsterdam Central Station (lat 52.378901,lon 4.9005805) as Amsterdam city center.

 ![alt text](https://miro.medium.com/max/875/1*XmC8a-Rxun-6R-qtJpBZIA.png)

-We will use this to calculate the distance of every house in the dataset from Amsterdam city centre.
+I used this to calculate the distance of every house in the dataset from Amsterdam city centre.

 ### Findings:
 1. Area closer to Amsterdam's city center is particularly expensive.
 The reasons can be amenities, neighborhood, accessibility, etc.